laneazzi/2143-OOP-AYEDUN/ASSIGNMENTS/Final Project/Readme.md

 I am using the SIR model.
 This program calculates R which is the average number of people infected by a single person during that persons "infectious" stage.

-To run this code, you can pull this repo, or just copy my code.
-Make sure python and pip are installed.
+To run this code, Create a new folder on your desktop and dump my resources folder there.
+Then in your preffered application copy [Simulation.py]() and [Config.json]() then run from Simulation.py.
+Also, make sure python and pip are installed.

 Simulation Variables can be altered in the config.json file.